 - Property Taxes: Once the property has been officially transferred into your possession, you will be responsible for the property taxes.
 However, sometimes sellers have prepaid some of the taxes, which means you will be responsible for paying them back that portion.

-- Home Inspection: A home inspection is an essential part of any purchase transaction.
+- Home Inspection: A home inspection is essential to any purchase transaction.
 While not all states require an inspection before closing, it may be a costly part to skip.
-A home inspection can tell you critical information about the property and avoid potential disaster scenarios down the road.
+A home inspection can tell you critical information about the property and avoid potential disaster scenarios.
 Inspections will vary in price depending on where you live.
 However, generally one can expect to pay between $400 – $800.

-- Escrow Fees: A lawyer or title company will need to ensure that the purchase meets all state requirements, and this service will come at a cost.
+- Escrow Fees: A lawyer or title company must ensure that the purchase meets all state requirements, and this service will come at a cost.
 Depending on where you live, the purchase price of your home and which lawyer or company you use will determine the fees involved.

-- Title Company Search: Before a property can change ownership, a title company will be required to search to ensure no issues with prior ownership.
+- Title Company Search: Before a property can change ownership, a title company must search to ensure no issues with prior ownership.

-- Recording Fee: To finalize the transaction, a recording of the purchase will need to be completed.
+- Recording Fee: To finalize the transaction, a purchase recording will need to be completed.
 This fee varies depending on the county.

 These are just some of the most common fees included in closing costs.
 Different lenders can consist of other expenses, so contact your lender for details about what’s included in the fee structure of the loan you are considering.